3DCoded/Happy-Hare/Mainsail-Fluidd-Integration.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Gate Map editor

-This dialong is used to edit the attributes on the filament loaded on your MMU.
-You can either specify the individual attributes or link the filament to spoolman and have Happy Hare pull attributes from that.
+This screen is used to edit the attributes on the filament loaded on your MMU.
+You can either specify the individual attributes or link the filament to spoolman and have Happy Hare pull attributes from the database.

 <p align="center"><a href="https://github.com/moggieuk/Happy-Hare/wiki/Mainsail-Fluidd-Integration/mainsail_annotated_gate_editor.png"><img src="Mainsail-Fluidd-Integration/mainsail_annotated_gate_editor.png" alt='annotated gate editor' width='100%'></a>
 Click for larger image...